mathorner/Configurator/journal.md

 Clarify time strategy (DB defaults vs app-controlled UTC) and adjust plan accordingly.
 If you want the lean variant, I’ll update the plan to remove Services and co-locate DTOs with endpoints.
 Want me to apply these tweaks now and optionally produce a “lean variant” of the plan alongside the current one?

+### Codex VS Code extension
+found out that closing the extension will lose chat history in the IDE mode :(
+    seems to be a bug in the new extension